 Habit and Instinct

 Although we don’t know why dogs eat grass, we do know it’s not just our domesticated dogs that do it.
-Examination of the faeces of wild dogs and wolves has shown that grass can be found in their scat up to 70% of the time.
+Examination of the feces of wild dogs and wolves has shown that grass can be found in their scat up to 70% of the time.
 This suggests there must be some widespread instinctual reason that dogs might choose to eat grass.

 Some studies on chimps have shown that they eat indigestible plant matter as a way to naturally get rid of worms- the tangles of plant move straight through the digestive system, taking everything with it when they leave.
 It has been suggested that eating grass is an instinct designed to cleanse dog’s guts of worms, but there is no scientific evidence for this at the moment.